 It's important for any newly diagnosed patient to think of active surveillance as an active way of being treated.
 I think of myself as being treated, as having a very current, constant knowledge of the state of my disease, while at the same time not having the risks that go with invasive treatment.
 A patient on active surveillance should feel just as secure as a patient having surgery or some more intrusive type of approach.

 I feel very confident that world-class experts at UCSF Medical Center are constantly monitoring the state of my disease, and should any change occur, they will be there in a very timely way and we'll make the right decision about what to do.
 Until then, I'm very comfortable in my daily life.

-What's daily life like on active surveillance?
+What's your daily life like on active surveillance?

+The strongest, most positive thing I can say is it hasn't affected me at all.
+I have lived exactly the same life I would've lived if I hadn't been diagnosed.
 Essentially, I maintain my normal quality of life, other than periodically having a few tests.
 Life has been very good for me.

 How would you describe your experience at UCSF?

 It has been outstanding.
 Every staff member I've interacted with has been not just extremely competent, but also friendly and personable.
 I could not recommend an institution more highly.